mtford90/siesta/docs/api.md

 <a name="module_cache..insert"></a>
 ##cache~insert(obj)
-Insert an objet into the cache.
+Insert an object into the cache.

 **Params**